DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

     If we need to access multiple databases, we must configure one EntityManagerFactory per a database.

-2. Entity Manager
+2. EntityManager

-    EntityManager manages the entities of the application.
-It provides some operations to interact with database through database driver such as CRUD operations, ...
+    EntityManager is an interface provides some operations to interact with entities that are managed by Persistence Context.
+An EntityManager is associated with a persistence context.

+    There are two types of Entity Manager:
+    - Container-managed
+    - Application-managed

 3. Persistence Context